aloisiovilasboas/caixupets-showcase/README.md

 ## 🔒 Licensing & Availability

+This software is provided for **personal and non-commercial use only**.
-This software was developed exclusively for internal use by Xupets.
+Developed exclusively for internal use by [Xupets](https://www.instagram.com/xupetsveggie/).
-The code is not open-source, but **demo access** can be provided upon request.
+All rights reserved.

 ---

+## 📦 Project Status

+**Completed and delivered.**

+---

 ## 📬 Contact

-If you’re interested in similar solutions or technical insights:
+For inquiries or similar projects:
 **aloisiovilasboas@gmail.com**